AlejandroRomanIbanez/AWS_grocery/README.md

-# GroceryMate AWS Version 2 🚀
+# GroceryMate AWS with Terraform 🚀

 This project provides a complete, production-ready AWS infrastructure for the GroceryMate e-commerce application, using Terraform.
 It explains step by step how to deploy, connect, and run GroceryMate on AWS – including all common obstacles and special tips for students or beginners.